Biden vetoes measure overturning student loan forgiveness plan

 The Supreme Court is still considering the plan, but the conservative majority is expected to strike it down.
 Justices displayed skepticism during February oral arguments that the Biden administration has the power to forgive up to $20,000 in student loans.

-While progressives hailed the plan as a good first step towards forgiveness, moderate Democrats and Republicans voiced concerned over the cost to taxpayers, which is expected to be about $400 billion.
+While progressives hailed the plan as a good first step toward forgiveness, moderate Democrats and Republicans voiced concerns over the cost to taxpayers, which is expected to be about $400 billion.

 When the president announced his plan, he also announced the upcoming end to the pandemic-era student loan payment pause that was put in place in March 2020 under former President Trump and has since been extended several times.

-The end of the pause was locked in with the passage of the bipartisan debt ceiling agreement, which included a hard cutoff date of 60 days after June 30.
+The resumption of payments was locked in with the passage of the bipartisan debt ceiling agreement, which included a hard cutoff date of 60 days after June 30.